vikaslamba99/vikaslamba.github.io/_posts/2022-01-15-Polarized-Fractal-Efficiency.md

 </h4>
 But before delving into the intricacies of the PFE indicator, it's essential to grasp the concept of fractals.
 Fractals, as Mandelbrot elucidated, are mathematical patterns characterized by self-similarity.
 They reveal intricate structures that repeat themselves at different scales.
 This concept has found application in various fields, from describing natural phenomena to understanding market dynamics.

-(Note: I have included the link to a Ted Talk by Mandelbrot at the end, for those who are interested.)
+> I have included the link to a Ted Talk by Mandelbrot at the end, for those who are interested.

 Fractals are mathematical patterns that are characterized by self-similarity.
 If a fractal pattern is zoomed into, the exact same pattern appears.
 Few popular examples are the Sierpinski Gasket and the Koch Snowflake.